 You can use a Gallery Block to pull images or videos from an existing Gallery Page and display them on a Regular Page or within a blog post.

-The Gallery Block offers four style options, making this a great way to customize your gallery display and share your images in multiple areas of your site.
+The Gallery Block has four style options, making this a great way to customize your gallery display and share your images in multiple areas of your site.

 Can I move content between collections?